 In-house lawyers don’t lose touch with private practice; in fact, a big part of the job involves selecting and instructing law firms to provide specialist advice.
 This dynamic often keeps them knee-deep in invites to parties, lunches and sporting events as different law firms curry favour.

 Law centres are non-profit legal practices with local management committees.
 Specialising in social welfare law, law centres are committed to providing free services to the most disadvantaged members of local communities, helping them to protect their homes, families and jobs.
 “If you want to change things, this is place to be,” director of Harrow Law Centre, Pamela Fitzpatrick tell us.
 “Here we try and use the law to its most positive end and genuinely change things for the most vulnerable.”
 The core services – advice and representation – are provided without charge to the public, with funding coming largely from local authorities, the Legal Aid Agency and charitable foundations.
-The salaries offered are lower than in private practice, responsibilities levels tend to be significantly higher.
+While salaries offered are lower than in private practice, responsibilities levels tend to be significantly higher.
 “Trainees will find themselves in the High Court and Court of Appeal very quickly,” Fitzpatrick tells us.
 “You certainly won't be waiting long to be working on high-profile, interesting cases.
 However on the downside you don't have the support of secretaries or receptionists as you don when working in private practice.
 We do things on a shoestring!”

 Since the Legal Aid, Sentencing and Punishing of Offenders Act came into force in April 2013, law centres have been hit by swinging cuts to legal aid.
 They've also seen a decrease in the money coming in from local authorities because of public spending cuts.
 Multiple centres have now closed, leaving a total of 45 across the country.
 These law centres are increasing their collaboration with private practices to provide pro bono legal services, as well as relying more on the generosity of charitable foundations to support their work.
 Most have decreased employee numbers.
-With budgets tightening, “law centres are having to function in a completely different way to how they did five years ago,” says head of policy at the Law Centres Network Nimrod Ben-Cnaan.
+With budgets tightening, “law centres are having to function in a completely different way to how they did five years ago,”says head of policy at the Law Centres Network Nimrod Ben-Cnaan.
 “Most have shrunk, losing some amazing experts for whom there was no more funding; back-office functions have been cut as well to concentrate remaining resources on preserving front-line services.”

-“Law centres are having to function in a completely different way to how they did five years ago.”
+“Law centres are having to function in a completely different way to how they did five years ago.
+Most have shrunk.”

-Routes to a law centre positions are as varied as the work each handles: newly qualified solicitors with relevant experience in private practice are taken on, as are those who have worked as paralegals for non-profit agencies and gained supervisor-level status.
+Routes to a law centre positions are as varied as the work each handles: newly qualified solicitors with relevant experience in private practice are taken on, as are those who have worked as paralegals for non-profit agencies.
 Law centres are keen on promoting equality and diversity, and many actively seek out trainees from their local community.
 As a newly qualified solicitor your salary at a law centre will roughly match private practice on the high street or with a local authority – you're looking at between £24,000 and £30,000, with London likely to command a slight premium.
 Pamela Fitzpatrick tell us: “It's getting harder and harder to recruit people.
 There aren't enough new people wanting to come into law centres which makes finding a position less competitive.
 Ideally we want people withsome legal aid experience, but mainly we need to see that candidates are bright and enthusiastic.”